 “Those who profess to favor freedom, and yet depreciate agitation, are men who want rain without thunder and lightning.”

-Because of the holidays the disciplinary hearing was not held until yesterday, Wednesday 5th.
+Because of the holidays the disciplinary hearing was not held until yesterday, Wednesday 5th (although the company tried to hold it right before Christmas, which gives you an idea of their mentality; the union told them no).
 I could not really talk about it here while the process was ongoing – I am now free to discuss what happened for the brutally simple reason that Waterstone’s dismissed me from my job yesterday.
 They took great exception to my mentioning of work on my blog.
 They said I had violated the rules and brought the company into disrepute.
-I think by their actions they have brought the
+I think by their actions they have brought the UK’s biggest book chain into disrepute.

 I pointed out that I had not set out to deliberately ruin the company’s image.
 In fact I don’t think I have even inadvertently; if I had wished to do that then I would have been running less satirical and far more biting comments on a rather more regular basis, rather than commenting from time to time about a bad day at work, a grumpy manager or the like.
 You’d think I had run a sustained propaganda campaign of subversion.